 Tracks consist of detailed position history and are displayed as a breadcrumb trail of trackpoints.
-The Current Track shows the position history since the unit was powered up.
+The Current Track shows the position history since the unit was powered up (maximum of 20,000 trackpoints displayed).
 You can clear the Current Track or save it at any time.
 Your Fishing System can store up to 50 saved tracks, each containing 20,000 trackpoints.
 The current track represents your actual path so far.